 Update: SFP will explore a new approach with the partners (MSC) and SR participants about a more strategic time to send out the letter of support.

 Update: The Philippines FIP is on standby due to COVID-19.
 Engagement with US importers is vital to resume the launching of the FIP.

 Further support needed: SR participants and other interested parties are asked to connect us to any North American and EU importers of Philippines octopus.

 2. Support to Established FIPs and Improvement Efforts

-Please find an overview of all existing FIP and improvement efforts, their current progress ratings, and status here.
+Please find an overview of all existing FIPs and improvement efforts, their current progress ratings, and status here.

-Update: The Mexico Yucatan Octopus FIP received a C progress rating.
+Update: The Mexico Yucatan Octopus FIP received an A progress rating.

 3. Expansion of the SR

 Further support needed: The SR is looking to integrate new companies with leverage over Indonesian and Philippines fisheries, as well as trading relations with Japanese and South Korean markets.
 However, new buyers of octopus from Target 75 priority fisheries in North American and European markets are always welcome.